Sysprep was not able to validate your windows installation

 msdtc -install

-• Rename Panther folder at C:\Windows\System32\Sysprep location to Panther.old.
+• Rename the Panther folder at C:\Windows\System32\Sysprep location to Panther.old.

 Conclusion

 In this blog post, we have seen different Sysprep Error messages and how to fix them.
-Hope one of the solutions listed in this post will help you running Sysprep on your device successfully.
-If there are still any issues with running a Sysprep and you are getting any specific error message, please let me know in the comments section.
+I hope one of the solutions listed in this post will help you run Sysprep on your device successfully.